AdamEssenmacher/MemoryToolkit.Maui/README.md

-# MemoryToolkit.Maui
+# Overview

-## Features
+Anyone paying attention knows that MAUI leaks like a toddler's sippy cup.
+Aside from these leaks being messy and gross, they also feel helplessly unavoidable.

+MemoryToolkit.Maui assumes this is not a problem we can totally fix, and so instead aims to make this a problem we can at least manage.
+It offers three helpful features:

-- Detects memory leaks in MAUI views/pages, and notifies you when they occur at runtime.
+- **Detects leaks** in MAUI views/pages, and notifies you when they occur at runtime.
-- Compartmentalizes leaks by de-constructing views/pages when they're no longer needed.
+- **Compartmentalizes & prevents leaks** by breaking apart pages and views when they're no longer needed.
-- Automatically calls `DisconnectHandler()` on MAUI controls to help prevent leaks.
+- **Prevents leaks and ensures native resources are cleaned up** by automatically calling `DisconnectHandler()` on view/page handlers.

+# Platform Support

+I'm only testing this on Android/iOS.
+Please let me know if you have any issues on other platforms.

-## Leaks discovered using this toolkit
+# Leaks discovered using this toolkit
 - :white_square_button: https://github.com/dotnet/maui/issues/20094 Page-level leak when using modal navigation in iOS.
 - :white_square_button: https://github.com/dotnet/maui/issues/20119 Navigation page leaks on iOS unless DisconnectHandler() is called
 - :white_square_button: https://github.com/mono/SkiaSharp.Extended/issues/250 SKLottieView captures window Dispatcher as long as InAnimationEnabled is true